-- Sexual exploitation and abuse by Tearfund staff or representatives constitute acts of gross misconduct and are therefore grounds for termination of employment. - Sexual activity with children (persons under the age of 18) is prohibited regardless of the age of majority or age of consent locally.
+- Sexual activity with children (persons under the age of 18) is prohibited regardless of the age of majority or age of consent locally.
 Mistaken belief regarding the age of a child is not a defence. - Exchange of money, employment, goods, or services for sex, including sexual favours or other forms of humiliating, degrading or exploitative behaviour is prohibited.
 This includes exchange of assistance that is due to a member of a community we work with. - Under no circumstances should staff or representatives enter into a sexual relationship with a member of a community that we work with since there are inherently unequal power dynamics.
 Such relationships undermine the credibility and integrity of humanitarian aid work. - Where a member of staff, agent or representative develops concerns or suspicions regarding sexual exploitation or abuse by a fellow worker, or any representative, whether working for Tearfund or another humanitarian aid agency they must report such concerns via Tearfund's safeguarding incident reporting or whistleblowing channels: and - Tearfund staff, and representatives are obliged to create and maintain an environment which prevents sexual exploitation and abuse and promotes the implementation of Tearfund's Personal Conduct Policy.
 Managers at all levels have particular responsibilities to support and develop systems which maintain this environment.